Fotoeins Fotografie

 Day 3, morning session (8 Oct)

-“Zebras” are on-field managers, coordinating and directing balloon launches and monitoring safety conditions in the air and on the ground.
+“Zebras” are on-field managers, who coordinate and direct balloon launches, and monitor safety conditions in the air and on the ground.

 Up and away.
-Morning started out overcast which meant muted light to start.
+Morning started out with clouds to the east which meant subdued light at the start.

 G-CIIE: Cameron Z-56, “Yoda”.